abasiakamadaniel/abasiakamadaniel/README.md

-- 👋 Hi, I’m @abasiakamadaniel
+- 👋 Hi,
-- 👀 I’m interested in graphic design
+- I’m Abasiakama Daniel
-- 🌱 I’m currently learning product design
+- i write stories that compell and I help computers connect, talk and stay connected and secured
-- 💞️ I’m looking to collaborate on design related projects
+-  I’m open to work
-- 📫 Send a mail contactabasiakama@gmail.com
+-  Send a mail contactabasiakama@gmail.com

 <!---
 abasiakamadaniel/abasiakamadaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.